Car-free adventures nearHuntingdonCambridgeshire

 2. Riverside walks and secret gardens

 Across the river from Houghton, the idyllic villages of Hemingford Abbots and Hemingford Grey have pubs, thatched cottages and old churches to explore.
-The gardens of Hemingford Grey manor house, one of Britain’s oldest continually inhabited houses, are through a gate just off the riverside path and cost £5 to visit.
+The gardens of Hemingford Grey manor house, one of Britain’s oldest continually inhabited houses, are through a gate just off the riverside path.

 - To get to the manor from Houghton, cross the bridges behind the mill (see 1 above), take the path across Hemingford Meadow and turn left through Hemingford Abbots (perhaps stopping for lunch in the Axe and Compass pub).
 Keep going beside the river and the manor is on your right.